samuelroland/KanFF/doc/db-specifications.md

 - 16 projects
 - 25 works (9 real works written by hand + 16 works inbox (16 because 1 for each project))
 - 336 tasks (36 real tasks written by hand + 300 in lorem ipsum)
-- 538 join
+- 612 join
 - 12 log
 - 24 participate (association of group_id and project_id written by hand)

-One important thing: Passwords are the firstname of the user.
+**One important thing: Passwords are the firstname of the user.**

 ### How to use it ?
 If you want to install it on your own instance: